tainacan/tainacan-wiki/dev/react-selection-modules.md

 - The final search URL is returned via `onApplySearchURL`
 - This URL can be used to dynamically load items later

+> [!NOTE]
-?> In the Search Selection mode, the amount of items loaded is the default used in the Admin page (usually 12).
+> In the Search Selection mode, the amount of items loaded is the default used in the Admin page (usually 12).
 To increase this number, the user can change the "Items per page" in the bottom of the items list, but they will be limited by a set of options.
 As the ideia is that this mode offers dynamic results, you can implement yourself, outside of the selection flow, an option to override the `perpage` param, as it is done by the Gutenberg blocks.

 ### Advanced Usage